Descending pathways of the autonomic nervous system

 This portion consists of small ganglia that lie along the anterior border of the psoas muscle.
 The preganglionic fibers originate from the segments L1 and L2 of the spinal cord.
 They pass through the lumbar ganglia, and end in the inferior mesenteric ganglion, where they innervate:

-Innervation in the pelvis and perineum is dual, meaning that these organs have both parasympathetic and sympathetic innervations.
+pelvis and perineum is dual, meaning that these organs have both parasympathetic and sympathetic innervations.
 The parasympathetic fibers supply the uterus, vagina, testes, erectile tissue (penis and clitoris), sigmoid colon, rectum, and bladder.
 They cause contraction and emptying of the bladder and erection of the clitoris or penis.
 The sympathetic fibers cause vasoconstriction and ejaculation of semen and inhibit peristalsis in the sigmoid colon and rectum.

 Evidently, the autonomic nervous system controls many things in our body.
 Speaking grossly, lesions within it can cause disorders related to the function of smooth muscles, the heart, peristalsis, and gland excretion.
 Since the spectrum of functions of the autonomic nervous system is enormous, it means that the possible disorders associated with it would make quite a list.
 So, let’s highlight some of the most frequent and important clinical conditions related to the autonomic nervous system disorders: